bean-mhm/flim/README.md

 - You can find links to collections of OpenEXR image files for testing in [Useful Links](#useful-links).

-- Below are some example images gone through flim's different presets (v1.1.0).
+- Below are some example images gone through flim's different presets.

 ![13 - SRIC_arri_alexa35 01025 - 2 flim (default)](https://github.com/bean-mhm/flim/assets/98428255/94698a01-73a5-49fa-9b9d-0d810f34bc62)